*Livestreaming link provided below for both services.

 He taught his family the benefits of good work ethic and to celebrate your successes.
 Family meant the world to him; he was always proud of everyone.
 As life takes us to the next chapter, we will carry him in our hearts forever.

-Paul was predeceased by parents Nicola and Anelia Hudye, his wife Pauline, brothers: Joe, Peter, Mike and Nick: his siters: Lena, Anne, Margaret and two sisters in infancy.
+Paul was predeceased by parents Nicola and Anelia Hudye, his wife Pauline, brothers: Joe, Peter, Mike and Nick: his sisters: Lena, Anne, Margaret and two sisters in infancy.

-A prayer services will be held on Friday, June 3, 2022, at 7:00 pm from the chapel of Andrychuk Funeral Home, Kamsack.
+A prayer service will be held on Friday, June 3, 2022, at 7:00 pm from the chapel of Andrychuk Funeral Home, Kamsack.
 Funeral Liturgy will be held on Saturday, June 4, 2022, at 10 am from St. Josaphat's Ukrainian Catholic Church in Kamsack.
 Interment in the Kamsack Cemetery.
+Both services will be livestreamed and will available at service time by clicking on the link provided below.
 All are welcome.
-In lieu of flowers, those wishing to make expressions of sympathy, may make donations to St. Michaels Camp, as tokens of remembrance, in memory of Paul Hudye.
+In lieu of flowers, those wishing to make expressions of sympathy, may make donations to St. Michael's Camp, as tokens of remembrance, in memory of Paul Hudye.

 Vichnaya Pamyat - Eternal Memory

 To send flowers to the family or plant a tree in memory of Paul Hudye, please visit our floral store.